Welcome to the Nursery Class

 Early Years Lead & Nursery Teacher - Miss Milnes

 PPA Cover (Nursery and Reception) - Mrs Kelly

 Reception Teaching Assistant- Miss Ward

 Welcome to our nursery page.
 At Whitehill we work as a foundation unit, which means that we (Nursery) share our learning environment and classroom with our lovely Reception class.
 As teachers we work collaboratively to plan and enhance all the areas of the classroom to provide exciting learning opportunities for all of our pupils.
-We are a small foundation unit of only 42 pupils (20 Nursery pupils 22 Reception Pupils).
+We are a small foundation unit of approximately 33 pupils.
 Many of our Nursery pupils are eligible for extra nursery hours and choose to claim their 30 hours with us.
 Other pupils are entitled to 15 funded nursery hours, we are flexible with these families and offer top up sessions should they wish.

 We are committed to creating an atmosphere of care, respect, learning and fun which radiates throughout our foundation stage.
 Learning through exploration and play is the main focus of our nursery day as we believe this is the best and most natural way for children to learn (please see our Nursery Timetable below).
 Play allows children to explore, investigate, recreate and test everything they know, as well as make sense of what is new.
 Children are encouraged to make use of our outdoor play area to extend their play and learning in natural environments.

 Early Years CURRICULUM